 He did not rule out potential US military action but said his administration had received a "very good statement" from Iran.

-Iranian state media said that while Soltani was being charged with colluding against "internal security and propaganda activities against the regime", the death penalty does not apply to such charges.
+Iranian state media said while Soltani was being charged with colluding against "internal security and propaganda activities against the regime", the death penalty does not apply to such charges.

 Trump's comments on Wednesday led oil prices to retreat from multi-month highs and gold eased from a record peak on Thursday.
 Trump has repeatedly threatened to intervene on behalf of protesters in Iran, where the clerical establishment has cracked down hard on nationwide unrest since 28 December.

-Protests appear to abate, new US sanctions
+Protests appear to abate; new US sanctions

-The US treasury department imposed sanctions on the secretary of the Supreme Council for National Security as well as the Islamic Revolutionary Guard Corps and law enforcement forces commanders.
+The US treasury department imposed sanctions on the secretary of the Supreme Council for National Security, as well as the Islamic Revolutionary Guard Corps and law enforcement forces commanders.

 Sanctions were also imposed on Fardis Prison, where the US state department said women have "endured cruel, inhuman, and degrading treatment".